What Are Domain Names? Everything A Website Owner Need To Know [Updated 2020]

-This chapter covers everything you need to know about buying previously registered domains in the domain name aftermarket.
+This section covers everything you need to know about buying previously registered domains in the domain name aftermarket.
 It covers valuation, pricing, research, and how to find the domain you are looking for.
 It also touches on why aftermarket domains can be such a great investment.

 Often, the most difficult thing about finding a domain name is that all the obvious choices are taken.

 It happens to everyone at some point.
 You get an idea for a new website, business, or app.
 You've got the perfect name picked out, too.
 You rush to your computer and enter the name into the little box on your favorite domain name registrar — not available.

 You try your second choice.
 Not available.
 You start trying variations.
 All the good ones are taken.
 You start to consider